8thlight/ledjer/README.md

 ## Opening in Eclipse
 * Create a workspace.
-* Clone the Github repository
+* Clone the GitHub repository
 * Copy the cloned repository into the directory that your workspace points to (include hidden files / directories, if possible, i.e., .git)

 ## Adding JUnit